Meet Our Staff

 Carol Walker – Carol Walker is retired from a 40+ year career in affordable housing and human services.
 Her expertise is in grant writing, marketing, and communications.
 She lives in Hatfield and has a particular interest in rural issues.

-The Board of Directors has the following committees: Governance, Finance, Real Estate, Resource Development, Racial Justice and Equity Committee, as well as ad-hoc committees as needed.
+The Board of Directors has the following committees: Governance, Finance, Real Estate, Resource Development, Racial Justice and Equity and ad-hoc committees.